Coughing in horses

 -

-Make sure to keep the stable free of anything that can collect dust such as cobwebs
+Make sure to keep the stable free of things that can collect dust such as cobwebs

 VENTILATION: